byterubpay/byterub-site/_posts/2018-01-12-logs-for-the-Hardware-firmware-meeting-held-on-2018-01-12.md

 **\<i-a>** Hello all, it is time for our firmware meeting to start.
 I am not sure if it is not too early to have a meeting like this, but let's see.
 **\<i-a>** Strange, there were so many people saying they have questions about code and now nobody is here:) So I will give a quick update on our project:
 **\<i-a>** Ok here is the quick update: USB communications is working, alse we can generate wallet by using internal random number generator (thanks god for m2049r, nice job)
 **\<i-a>** Maybe you have some recommendation how to move from here?
-My questions could look silly, but thats because I am personally just learning monero.
+My questions could look silly, but thats because I am personally just learning byterub.
 **\<m2049r[m]>** :)
 **\<i-a>** On the other hand, there are other people working and maybe my questions could help also to them.
 **\<m2049r[m]>** is there anyone here who is actually taking part in this meeting besides us two?